accanto-systems/marketplace/docs/install-AIO.md

 vagrant up
 ```

-### Configure the mgmt interface on the AIO virtual machine
+### NFVI Provider post install configuration

-Once the AIO VM is up you need to configure the NIC attached to the provider switches with the correct VLAN and IPAM.
+If you are running the multi VIM provider demonstration scenario, and once the AIO VM is up you need to configure the NIC attached to the provider switches with the correct VLAN and IPAM.
 The Mgmt interface is on VLAN with id 5.
 Add a VLAN subinterface by running the following commands in the AIO directory on your host machine as follows:

 ```
 cd lm-allinone